peterchiriac/Precision_Agriculture_Advisory_Tool/README.md

 ## Introduction

-Farmers and advisors often lack an integrated, quick tool to translate soil and weather signals into actionable nutrient decisions.
-This project bridges that gap by fetching soil properties (SoilGrids) and live weather (OpenWeather), processing them into interpretable values, and presenting practical recommendations in a simple interface.
+Growers and advisors often have soil and weather information in separate places.
+This project brings a few key signals together by fetching soil properties (SoilGrids) and weather (OpenWeather), processing them into interpretable values, and presenting simple guidance in a Streamlit interface.

 ## Screenshots